AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

 - **`data_processing.ipynb`**
   This notebook performs the following four steps:
   1) Read data from `train_cite_inputs.h5`, `train_cite_targets.h5`, and `test_cite_inputs.h5`.
-  2) From `train_cite_inputs.h5`, filter out low-variance genes, genes expressed in few cells, and cells that express few genes.
+  2) From `train_cite_inputs.h5`, filter out low-variance features, features expressed in few cells, and cells that express few features.
-  3) Remove cells that express few genes from `train_cite_targets.h5`, and remove genes expressed in few cells from `test_cite_inputs.h5`.
+  3) Remove cells that express few features from `train_cite_targets.h5`, and remove features expressed in few cells from `test_cite_inputs.h5`.
   4) Convert the data to a sparse matrix format and store it as `.h5ad` files.

 - **`metadata.csv`**: Metadata for each observation, including `cell_id`, donor, day, cell type, and other batch-related information; can be used for cross-validation.